abdu997/StockScraper/README.md

 - Python3

 ## Run Script
-To run script, paste this into your command line terminal.
+Retreive an API Token from IEX cloud [here](https://iexcloud.io/cloud-login#/register/).
+Paste the API Token in `line 13` of `stockscraper.py`.
+Write your command as follows, and run the script in your command terminal.
 ```sh
 $ python3 path\to\stockscraper.py <symbol> <startdate format="yyyymmdd"> <businessdays options="Natural numbers only"> <format options="json/csv"> <filename>
 ```